mpsaavedra/las-marias/README.md

 ## Used technologies

 Because of the level of professionality required by this systems the better choice was to used ``.Net6`` for the backend/APIs and ``ReactJS`` for the frontend application.
 Both with a heavy production stability.
 In all cases Integration and Unitary tests are included to avoid posible errors.
+The API has been designed -at least up to this point- using GraphQL, mostly because of the reursive relation and the strict data retrievement that allows for the frontend and backend developers.
+We use PostgreSQL database which is a very secure and stable RDBMS.

 ## System design and architecture